SkillfulElectro/Hulang/README.md

 ## Getting started
 - Currently, there is no fully optimized compiler for Hulang.
 However, developing one is part of the future plans.
 For now, you can use `Specification/Hulang.xml` as the system prompt for your AI model.
 Then, provide your Hulang code to the AI, and it will compile it into the programming language of your choice.

+## Conclusion
+- In conclusion, Hulang allows you to write code once and compile it into various programming languages to meet your specific needs.